-3.4.5 Magazine catch.

-- 3.4.5.1 Magazine catch action.
+- 3.4.5 Magazine catch. - 3.4.5.1 Magazine catch action.
 The magazine catch, under spring action, shall securely retain the magazine in the magazine well.
 An audible click shall be heard when the catch engages. - 3.4.5.2 Magazine catch tension adjustment.
 The spring tension of the magazine catch shall be adjustable by depressing the magazine release button and rotating the magazine catch clockwise to tighten; counterclockwise to loosen.
-Spring tension shall be measured by the tactile resistance observed as the magazine overcomes the magazine catch.

-3.4.6 Magazine release button.

-- 3.4.6.1 Magazine release button action.
+Spring tension shall be measured by the tactile resistance observed as the magazine overcomes the magazine catch. - 3.4.6 Magazine release button. - 3.4.6.1 Magazine release button action.
 When the magazine release button is depressed, it shall disengage the magazine catch from the magazine and permit removal of the magazine. - 3.4.6.2 Magazine release button and bolt catch interaction.
-When the bolt is held open (rearward) by the bolt catch, and the magazine release button is depressed, the empty magazine shall be ejected by the spring tension in the magazine follower spring.
+When the bolt is held open (rearward) by the bolt catch, and the magazine release button is depressed, the empty magazine shall be ejected by the spring tension in the magazine follower spring. - 3.4.7 Disconnects. - 3.4.7.1 Semi-disconnect. - 3.4.7.1.1 Semi-disconnect motion.
+When the fire control selector is placed in the "SEMI" position, the fire control selector shall rotate the semi-disconnect from its neutral position (not engaging the hammer) to its active position (engaging the hammer).
+When the selector is removed from the "SEMI" position, the selector shall rotate the semi-disconnect back to its neutral position. - 3.4.7.1.2 Semi-disconnect action.
+When the selector is in the "SEMI" position and the trigger is held back, the semi-disconnect shall engage and restrain the hammer in the cocked position until the trigger is released.
+When the trigger is released, the semi-disconnect shall allow the hammer to return to the normal cocked position (when the hammer is held back by only the trigger).
+The transfer from the semi-disconnect to the normal cocked position shall cause an audible click as the trigger engages the hammer.

-3.4.7 Disconnect.
+3.4.7.2 Burst disconnect.

-- 3.4.7.1 Disconnect motion.
-When the fire control selector is placed in the "SEMI" position, the fire control selector shall rotate the disconnect from its neutral position (not engaging the hammer) to its active position (engaging the hammer).
-When the selector is removed from the "SEMI" position, the selector shall rotate the disconnect back to its neutral position. - 3.4.7.2 Disconnect action.
-When the selector is in the "SEMI" position and the trigger is held back, the disconnect shall engage and restrain the hammer in the cocked position until the trigger is released.
-When the trigger is released, the disconnect shall allow the hammer to return to the normal cocked position (when the hammer is held back by only the trigger).
-The transfer from the disconnect to the normal cocked position shall cause an audible click as the trigger engages the hammer.
+- 3.4.7.2.1 Burst disconnect motion.
+When the fire control selector is placed in the "BURST" position, the fire control selector shall rotate the burst disconnect from its neutral position (not engaging the hammer or the burst cam) to its active position (engaging in the deepest notch of the burst cam).
+When the selector is removed from the "BURST" position, the selector shall rotate the burst disconnect back to its neutral position. - 3.4.7.2.2 Burst disconnect action.
+When the selector is in the "BURST" position and the trigger is held back, the burst disconnect shall engage on the burst cam.
+When the burst cam rotates such that the burst disconnect engages in the deepest notch of the burst cam, the burst disconnect shall restrain the hammer in the cocked position until the trigger is released.
+When the trigger is released, the burst disconnect shall allow the hammer to return to the normal cocked position (when the hammer is held back by only the trigger).
+The transfer from the burst disconnect to the normal cocked position shall cause an audible click as the trigger engages the hammer.